ad-freiburg/docker-example/README.md

   + Note that when running keyword search with 'query.py', you can get your last query by entering the Up key.
     A simple `import readline` enables this history-feature.
     This is very useful in many applications.
-  + Use `# NOQA` after the import to prevent flake8 to return an 'imported but unused' message.
+  + In cases like the `import readline`, use `# NOQA` after the import to prevent flake8 to return an 'imported but unused' message.
 + Other
   + We can use `##` with `grep` and `sed` in the [Makefile](Makefile) to print the help message.
-    This means the help message for a target can be located with the target itself, which makes it easier to keep track of the help message when targets are added, changed or deleted.
+    This means the help message for a target can be located with the target itself, which makes it easier to keep track of the help messages when targets are added, changed or deleted.

 If you have any questions about docker, use our [Docker Forum](https://daphne.informatik.uni-freiburg.de/forum/viewforum.php?f=1083).